jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Double constrictor knot, or slipped variant.**
 This binding serves well as a simple hitch.

-- **[Safety-belt hitch.][safety-belt-hitch]**
+- **Nautical [safety-belt hitch][safety-belt-hitch].**
-A good friction hitch, slidable by hand except when loaded.
-Trusted by steeplejacks to attach their belts to backup lines in case of a fall.
-Use in place of rolling hitch or two half-hitches.
+A rolling hitch with an extra turn before the final half hitch.
+In the _nautical_ variant, that extra turn is wrapped around the preceding turns rather than around the standing part.
+When tied around another rope with the end yanked hard across the first three turns while the standing part is yanked in the opposite direction, the result is a friction hitch which grips very well when loaded but remains adjustable when unloaded.
+Use in place of nautical rolling hitch or landlubber's rolling hitch.
 {:#steeplejacks-knot}

 - **Sub-lieutenant's hitch.**
-Consists of a safety-belt hitch tied around the standing part to form an adjustable loop.
-Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.
+Consists of a nautical safety-belt hitch tied around the standing part to form an adjustable loop.
+Use in place of midshipmans' hitch or taut-line hitch, to tie down an aircraft or tension a guyline.

 In the Royal Navy, the sub-lieutenant rank is one level above midshipman.
-But I named the sub-lieutenant's hitch myself, so don't be fooled into thinking that it originated there.
+I named the sub-lieutenant's hitch for its status as an upgraded version of the midshipman's hitch on which it is based.
 {:.tangent}

 - **Trucker’s hitch (Reeder variant).**